tigamadou/shoptemplate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  I've build this project according to a design and specifications received.
+  I've build this project according to a design and specifications received.  <a href="https://www.behance.net/gallery/80392909/AXEL-ARIGATO-Website">Design</a> idea by <a href="https://dribbble.com/oxygen_dima">Dmitry Oxygen</a> in Dribbble

 ### Build With